 - Shares insights from different areas of the university to ensure a coordinated approach.

-One of the first major projects led by the WWG was the Student Wellbeing Survey, which gathered insights into student experiences.
-The findings reinforced the opportunity to enhance student wellbeing—not just by reducing stressors, but by fostering a more engaging, connected, and supportive university experience.
-This aligned with the broader goal of ensuring that every student has access to the right resources, programs, and initiatives to thrive during their time at Flinders.
+One of the first major projects commissioned by the WWG (and led by Be Well Co) was the Student Wellbeing Survey, which gathered insights into student experiences.
+The findings reinforced dual opportunities to improve student wellbeing.
+The first being reducing stressors.
+The second, fostering a more engaging, connected, and supportive university.
+This is in line with modern views of wellbeing which recognise distress and wellbeing as related but distinct experiences.

 Wellbeing Mapping: Understanding What’s Already Happening 🗺️

-Following the survey, the WWG developed the Whole-of-University Wellbeing Implementation Plan, providing a structured approach to embedding wellbeing into university life.
-A major piece of the plan was a Wellbeing Initiative Mapping Survey, led by Jess Nicole, which documented the full range of wellbeing programs, workshops, and services already available at Flinders.
+Following the survey, the WWG developed the Whole-of-University Wellbeing Implementation Plan (a fancy name for a spreadsheet), which essentially outlined the major pieces of work to be done by those of us in wellbeing services.
+One of the key action items was a Wellbeing Initiative Mapping Survey, led by Jess Nicole, which documented the full range of wellbeing programs, workshops, and services already available at Flinders.

-This mapping process revealed a wealth of existing wellbeing initiatives—but also a significant challenge.
+This mapping process revealed a wealth of existing wellbeing initiatives, but also a significant challenge.
 Many students and staff weren’t aware of what was available, and there was no single place to find everything.
-Without better coordination and promotion, many of these initiatives weren’t reaching their full potential.
+Without better coordination and promotion, many of these initiatives weren’t reaching their full potential and awareness of them was limited.

 The Birth of Better U 🖥️